 Number of questions | Language Part A & B: 300 each General studies, Essay and optional paper: 250 each |

-UPSC mentions the IAS syllabus for prelims and mains exam in the notification pdf.
+UPSC mentioned the IAS syllabus for prelims and mains exam in the notification pdf.
 The IAS syllabus 2026 pdf can be directly downloaded from the official website.
 The UPSC IAS syllabus has remained almost the same for the past few years.
-The IAS syllabus consists of details of all the subjects and topics from which questions will be asked in the prelims and mains examination.
+The IAS syllabus consists of details of all the subjects and topics from which questions are asked in the prelims and mains examination.

 Quick Links: